Emergency Medicine (Didactic and Lab)

 Medical Procedures (Didactic and Lab)

-Medical procedures provides instruction in the performance of minor surgical procedures such as suturing techniques, lancing, the use of topical anesthetics and bandaging techniques.
+The Medical Procedures course provides instruction in performing minor surgical procedures such as suturing techniques, lancing, the use of topical anesthetics and bandaging techniques.

-Clinical training provides clinic interns with the opportunity to learn and develop the skills to become proficient and effective Naturopathic Physicians.
-This includes integration and application of core principles, clinical problem solving and diagnostic skills, a solid understanding of the history and vision of the profession, as well as expertise in ethical patient care and use of core modalities.
-By observing, supporting and then managing patient care, clinic interns have the opportunity to expand their knowledge and experience under the guidance of professional clinical faculty.
+Clinical training provides clinic interns with the opportunity to learn and develop the skill, knowledge and attitude required to become proficient and effective Naturopathic Physicians.
+This includes integration and application of core principles, clinical problem solving and diagnostic skills, as well as expertise in ethical patient care and use of core modalities.
+Clinic interns observe, support, and manage patient care, giving them the opportunity to expand their knowledge and experience under the guidance of professional clinical faculty.

-Of the 1,400 clinic hours required to graduate, 1225 are spent in direct patient care – 1100 in the teaching clinic and 125 in preceptoring roles.
-The remaining hours are spent on assistant shifts in the clinic (75 hours) and in professional development (100 hours).
+Of the 1,400 clinic hours required to graduate, 1100 hours are spent in the teaching clinic, and 125 in precepting roles.
+The remaining hours are spent on assistant shifts in the clinic (75 hours), and in professional development (100 hours)

-Integrating what is taught in the classroom and having the opportunity to work with real people is critical in the development of a well rounded naturopathic clinic intern.
-At BINM our student clinicians and clinical supervisors (licensed NDs) work together as a patient care team.
-Interns present their treatment plans to the clinical supervisor who then offers guidance and suggestions.
-The team develops a plan for investigation and diagnosis; and ultimately implements and monitors a treatment plan for each individual patient.
+Integrating what is taught in the classroom with real patient experience is critical to the development of a well rounded naturopathic clinic intern.
+At Boucher, our student clinicians and clinical supervisors work together as a patient care team.
+Under the supervision of the licensed naturopathic physician, the team develops a plan for investigation and diagnosis, and ultimately implements and monitors a treatment plan for each individual patient.